Takeda logo

 Scott: We believe that everyone should have the opportunity to reach their full health potential and are dedicated to addressing the longstanding issue of cancer health inequities with the same urgency that we discover and develop new treatments.
 As a leading oncology organization, we believe we have a responsibility to partner throughout the healthcare community to identify solutions that will advance health equity for medically underserved people with cancer.
 This includes empowering local patient advocacy organizations on the front lines of this work to truly move the needle.

 Lisa: Insights gathered from the oncology patient advocacy community about the importance of community engagement gave us an aha moment.
 We realized great things were happening on the ground to combat health inequality.
 Instead of creating something new, we could make an indelible impact by investing locally and harnessing the power of the community to effect change.
-We really built the community grant program around that strategy.

 There are so many barriers to achieving equitable outcomes in people with cancer.
 How did you narrow the focus to three areas for the CGA?